 Many people ask me why I started Lift Brigade… well, I will start by saying cancer treatment is painful, scary, and lonely.

 Sometimes I would be sitting in my doctor’s office or hospital bed, and I would hear crying, and screams, and sounds from other kids around me that made me want to help them and tell them, “It’s going to be okay, you just need to get through this moment.”

-When Make-A-Wish came to me for my wish they told me to wish BIG, I couldn’t think of anything that would be bigger than helping other kids like me and the young kids.
+When Make-A-Wish® came to me for my wish they told me to wish BIG, I couldn’t think of anything that would be bigger than helping other teens like me and the younger kids.